Konrad Adenauer: Fourth government

 Adenauer managed to remain in office for almost another year, but the scandal increased the pressure already on him to fulfill his promise to resign before the end of the term.
 Adenauer was not on good terms in his last years of power with his economics minister Ludwig Erhard and tried to block him from the chancellorship.
-In January 1963, Adenauer privately supported General Charles de Gaulle's veto of Britain's attempt to join the European Economic Community, and was only prevented from saying so openly by the need to preserve unity in his cabinet as most of his ministers led by Erhard supported Britain's application.
-A Francophile, Adenauer saw a Franco-German partnership as the key for European peace and prosperity and shared de Gaulle's view that Britain would be a disputative force in the EEC.
-Adenauer failed in his efforts to block Erhard as his successor, and in October 1963 he turned the office over to Erhard.
+In January 1963, Adenauer privately supported General Charles de Gaulle's veto of Britain's attempt to join the European Economic Community, and was only prevented from saying so openly by the need to preserve unity in his cabinet, as most of his ministers, led by Erhard, supported Britain's application.
+A francophile, Adenauer saw a Franco-German partnership as the key for European peace and prosperity and shared de Gaulle's view that Britain would be a disputative force in the EEC.
+Adenauer failed in his efforts to block Erhard as his successor, and in October 1963, he turned the office over to Erhard.
 He remained chairman of the CDU until his resignation in December 1966.

 Adenauer ensured a generally free and democratic society, and laid the groundwork for Germany to re-enter the community of nations and to evolve as a dependable member of the Western world.
 The British historian Frederick Taylor argued that in many ways the Adenauer era was a transition period in values and viewpoints from the authoritarianism that characterized Germany in the first half of the 20th century to the more democratic values that characterized the western half of Germany in the second half of the 20th century.

 Social policies

-Adenauer's years in the Chancellorship saw the realization of a number of important initiatives in the domestic field, such as in housing, pension rights, and unemployment provision.
+Adenauer's years in the Chancellorship saw the realisation of a number of important initiatives in the domestic field, such as in housing, pension rights, and unemployment provision.
 A major housebuilding programme was launched, while measures introduced to assist war victims and expellees.
 A savings scheme for homeownership was set up in 1952, while the Housebuilding Act of 1956 reinforced incentives for owner-occupation.
-Employer-funded child allowances for three or more children were established in 1954, and in 1957 the indexation of pension schemes was introduced, together with an old age assistance scheme for agricultural workers.
+Employer-funded child allowances for three or more children were established in 1954, and in 1957, the indexation of pension schemes was introduced, together with an old age assistance scheme for agricultural workers.
 The 1952 Maternity Leave Law foresaw 12 weeks of paid leave for working mothers, who were also safeguarded from unfair dismissal, and improvements in unemployment benefits were carried out.
 The Soldiers' Law of 1956 laid down that soldiers had the same rights as other citizens, "limited only by the demands of military service."
 Following a Federal Act of 1961, social assistance provided a safety net of minimum income "for those not adequately catered for by social insurance."
 Controversially, however, a school lunch programme was abolished in 1950.